 Hillary Clinton is cozy with Wall Street, right?
 After all, Goldman Sachs paid the former Secretary of State a quarter million bucks for a speech, money she accepted, she says, because that's "what they offered."
 Donald Trump has used this alleged coziness to paint a picture of Hillary as in bed with the 1 percent -- and therefore obliged to do Wall Street's bidding once in office.
 But Trump painted that Clinton picture in water colors and Clinton doused it with a bucket of wet reality in debate #1, sending Trump flailing to cover his own indebtedness to Wall Street.

 Clinton gave a talk, got paid, cashed the check -- transaction finished.
 But Clinton brought up the fact that by one credible account, Donald Trump carries Wall Street debt of $650 million.
 That's a transaction that isn't finished; that's indebtedness.
 Trump responded that his "friends" say that's "really not a lot of money."
 But Americans surely think it is.
 Clinton persuasively suggested that an enormous debt owed to Wall Street's 1 percent is valid reason to doubt Trump's much-ballyhooed financial independence and his supposed freedom from crony capitalism.
 Clinton went into the debate with even many of her supporters thinking Wall Street was an Achilles heel for her.
-She came out of the debate having transferred her Wall Street problems to her opponent.The BEST SALES on Amazon NOW ]
+She came out of the debate having transferred her Wall Street problems to her opponent.Most INTERESTING FINDS on Amazon]